Canon M50 vs Panasonic GH5s

 Studio photographers will appreciate that the Panasonic GH5s (unlike the M50) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the M50 and the GH5s are recent models that are part of the current product line-up.
-Neither of the two has a direct predecessor, so perhaps they will constitute the origins of new camera lines for Canon and Panasonic.
+The GH5s is a recent model that features in the current product line-up of Panasonic.
+In contrast, the M50 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the M50 was succeeded by the Canon M50 Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon M50 and the Panasonic GH5s?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Canon EOS M50:

 - More detail: Offers more megapixels (24 vs 9.9MP) with a 58% higher linear resolution.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.